Tecla/FarmProjection/README.md

 # Farm Projection

-Farm and dairy financial and product projections and planning software.
+Farm and dairy projection software for finance, products and planning.

-(C) 2024 by Tecla, all rights reserved.
+(C) 2025 by Tecla, all rights reserved.

 ## Usage and Requirements